helmedeiros/UnitTestingFirstSteps/README.md

  1. Using the concepts of TDD, add into the Auction the following rules: An auction shall not accept 2 bids in sequence given by the same user; An auction shall not accept that a single user gives more than 5 bids.
 In all cases, the Bid should just being ignore.

+ 2. Implement the method doubleBid (User user) in Auction class.
+This method should find the last bid given by this user and create a new bid to double the previous bid.
+If he has not given any bid yet, not bid should be created.
+Remember that all existent business rules should still working.